IN SEARCH OF HOPEFebruary 23, 2021 2022-06-02 12:59

 Then there was my Cuban mother, who taught me how to live.
 She believed in people, ordinary ones.
 She had many friends and was expert in matters of the heart.
 She practically raised all the kids on the Paris block where I grew up, and she had genuine faith in them.
 Even though she was a woman left alone with two children far away from her beloved native Cuba, she wasn’t helpless.
 To us children she was a triumphant queen, blessed with the fit of bringing others joy.
 She passed away in 1999.

 So I embarked on this journey in search of light.
 It couldn’t be a divine light—it had to be human, as I believe only people can undo what people have created.
 And I chose to focus on women.
 Why women?
 Will all due respect to the other half of humanity, I have found that women are the most courageous, tough and determined agents of change around—that’s just the way it is on every continent.
-If women were in power everywhere, I believe that the world would be in different shape, even though women (and their children) are always the most vulnerable victims of hunger, war and disease.
-Women are the foundation of every family—and every community—and so when a woman stands up to fight for her beliefs, entire families and communities are lifted up.
+If women were in power everywhere, I believe that the world would be in different shape.
+Women are the foundation of every family—and every community—and so when a woman stands up to fight for her beliefs, she lifts up communities when she raises her fist.
 Because the women profiled in this book knew to fight helplessness first, no evil person or deed has been able to stop them.
 It doesn’t matter what others did wrong or how little power they once thought they possessed.
 They fought doubts and fears, converted anger into indignation and indignation into action, and in doing so gave birth to a renewed hope.
 Any woman or man who builds hope never fails to inspire it in others.

 I embarked on this journey with the help of Glamour magazine, which has supported by quest and trusted my work.
 For inspiration along the way, I have turned time and time again to a quote from a speech the late Senator Robert Kennedy gave at the University of Cape Town, in South Africa, in 1966: